fractalswift/bitmex-historical/README.md

 If you do this step then you can update your data whenever you want, just go back to step 2 with this data.

-AUTOMATED SOLUTION: If you want to download a lot of data and do not want to wait around in front of your computer, please use crontab to run automatic_bhd.py every 5 minutes
+AUTOMATED SOLUTION: If you want to download a lot of data and do not want to wait around in front of your computer, please run automatic_bhd.py from command line.